GuruyuganKarthik8377/GuruyuganKarthik8377/README.md

 I'm Guru — a CS undergrad at Chennai Institute of Technology obsessed with one thing: building multi-agent AI systems that actually do something meaningful.
 Not demos.
 Not wrappers.
 Orchestrated pipelines where agents reason, specialize, and collaborate.

 My proof of concept is production code.
-At Flextronics, I shipped Prompt Guardian — enterprise middleware with a 3-layer security stack — while simultaneously merging PRs into firecrawl, Meshery, and codegraph.
+At Flextronics, I shipped RAG systems — enterprise middleware with a 3-layer security stack — while simultaneously merging PRs into firecrawl, Meshery, and codegraph.
 The internship was real, the open source is real, the systems run.

 I treat hackathons as a 48-hour lab.
 Every project in my roster started as a question: *what if agents could handle this without a human in the loop?* I'm still answering that question.